-the amount which Council intends to raise by way of general rates, municipal charges, service rates and service charges;

-whether the general rates will be raised by application of -

-a uniform rate; or

-differential rates (if Council is permitted to do so under section 161(1) of the Act; or urban farm rates, farm rates or residential use rates (if Council is permitted to do so under Section 161A of the Act).
+- The amount which Council intends to raise by way of general rates, municipal charges, service rates and service charges; - Whether the general rates will be raised by application of - A uniform rate; or - Differential rates (if Council is permitted to do so under section 161(1) of the Act; or - Urban farm rates, farm rates or residential use rates (if Council is permitted to do so under Section 161A of the Act).

-Council's approach to the application of differential rates is discussed in section 6 of this Rating Strategy.
+Council's approach to the application of differential rates is discussed in section 6.